Ditectrev/DP-203/README.md

 - [x] High Concurrency with Autoscaling
 - [ ] High Concurrency with Auto Termination

-### HOTSPOT You have an enterprise data warehouse in Azure Synapse Analytics that contains a table named FactOnlineSales.
+### You have an enterprise data warehouse in Azure Synapse Analytics that contains a table named FactOnlineSales.
 The table contains data from the start of 2009 to the end of 2012.
 You need to improve the performance of queries against FactOnlineSales by using table partitions.
 The solution must meet the following requirements: ✑ Create four partitions based on the order date. ✑ Ensure that each partition contains all the orders places during a given calendar year.
 How should you complete the T-SQL command?

 ![Question 111](images/question111.jpg)